Indonesian Army: Action against rebellions

 At the same time, the Indonesian government started sending their troops on UN peacekeeping missions.
-The first batch of soldiers were sent to Sinai, Egypt and were known as Garuda Contingent 1.
-Garuda Contingent I began its first deployment January 8, 1957 to Egypt.
-Garuda Contingent I consisted of the combined personnel of the 15th Army Infantry Regiment Territorial Command (TT) IV / Diponegoro, as well as one company of the 18th Infantry Regiment TC V / Brawijaya in Malang.
+The first batch of soldiers were sent to Sinai, Egypt, and were known as Garuda Contingent I. Garuda Contingent I began its first deployment 8 January 1957 to Egypt.
+Garuda Contingent I consisted of the combined personnel of the 15th Infantry Regiment Territorial Command (TT) IV/Diponegoro, as well as one company of the 18th Infantry Regiment TC V/Brawijaya in Malang.
 This contingent was led by Lt.
 Col. of Infantry Hartoyo which was later replaced by Lieutenant Colonel of Infantry Suadi Suromihardjo, while his deputy was Major of Infantry Soediono Suryantoro.
-The contingent departed on January 8, 1957, on board the Douglas C-124 Globemaster II transport aircraft of the United States Air Force for Beirut, the Lebanese capital.
+The contingent departed on 8 January 1957, on board the Douglas C-124 Globemaster II transport aircraft of the United States Air Force for Beirut, the Lebanese capital.
 From Beirut the contingent was divided by two, the majority heading to Abu Suweir and partly to Al Sandhira.
 Furthermore, the El Sandhira troops moved into Gaza, the border area of Egypt and Israel, while the command is in Rafah.
-This contingent returned to Indonesia on September 29, 1957.
+This contingent returned to Indonesia on 29 September 1957.
 Garuda Contingent I had a total number of 559 army personnel of all ranks.